 Skilljar can work with any community vendor at a minimum through SSO and deep-linking to help businesses create a more comprehensive and engaging learning experience for their customers, while also building a community of knowledgeable and supportive individuals who can help each other succeed.
 Here are just a few examples:

 Read more at the Salesforce Community site.

-The Skilljar Salesforce integration (SFDC) streams Skilljar training data into custom objects that are attached to the same native contact objects that represent users of an SFDC community.
+The Skilljar Salesforce integration streams Skilljar training data into custom objects that are attached to the same native contact objects that represent users of a Salesforce community.
 Training activities such as registrations, completions, and certifications can be pulled into custom-built lightning components that display in your community, such as a leaderboard or personalized profile page.

-The SFDC community can also act as the Identity Provider in a SSO connection with Skilljar as the service provider, allowing for seamless one-click access to training for users.
-Known user SFDC Contact object parameters such as job role, persona, company, and available products, can be passed through this SSO connection to show/hide the available training materials and learning paths a user will have access to upon login to Skilljar.
+The Salesforce community can also act as the Identity Provider in an SSO connection with Skilljar as the service provider, allowing for seamless one-click access to training for users.
+Known user Salesforce Contact object parameters such as job role, persona, company, and available products, can be passed through this SSO connection to show/hide the available training materials and learning paths a user will have access to upon login to Skilljar.

 Read more at the inSided website.

 InSided is a customer community platform that enables businesses to engage with their customers and build relationships.
 You can connect Skilljar with the inSided community platform through the federated search integration that lets users simultaneously search through your Skilljar courses and inSided content, allowing for ease of information all in one place.